-Year Four - The First Redeferral Election
+Year Four-The First Redeferral Election

-During enrollment in December 2027 a decision must be made by the executive.
-The first In-Service Account - Bucket #1 with 10,000 RSUs - is scheduled to be distributed in January 2029.
-If the executive would like to continue to benefit from tax-deferral and has the financial means, the RSUs can be redeferred for the minimum five years permissible under 409A to January 2034.
-A new In-Service Account - Bucket #6 - can be created:
+During the enrollment period in December 2020, a new decision must be made by the executive.
+The first In-Service Account-Bucket #1-is scheduled to be distributed in January 2022, thirteen months away.
+The bucket contains 10,000 RSUs.
+If the executive would like to continue to benefit from tax deferral and has the financial means to do so, a redeferral election can be made.
+The RSUs can be redeferred for the minimum number of years permissible under 409A-five years-to January 2027.
+A new In-Service Account-Bucket #6-can be created:

-2027 2028 2029 2030 2031
+2020 2021 2022 2023 2024

 December March Tranche 1 Tranche 2 Tranche 3

 Open Annual Grant Vests Vests Vests

 Enrollment 30,000 RSUs 10,000 RSUs 10,000 RSUs 10,000 RSUs

-Redefer RSUs Scheduled to be Distributed in Jan 2029 for 5 Additional Years (Jan 2034)
+Redefer RSUs Scheduled to Be Distributed in Jan.
+2022 for five Additional Years (Jan.
+2027)

-The initial Bucket #1 is eliminated, and all the buckets are renumbered.
-After the redeferral election is made, the executive makes the normal enrollment period elections, and ends with 120,000 RSUs deferred under the plan:
+The initial Bucket #1 is eliminated, and all the buckets are renumbered, with Bucket #2 becoming the new Bucket #1; Bucket #3 becoming the new Bucket #2, and so on.
+After the redeferral election is made, the executive makes the normal enrollment period elections and ends with 120,000 RSUs deferred under the plan: